DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck: Experiments

-First, we study the effectiveness and robustness of \methodname agents.
-We evaluate our approach on DMC under "clean" settings (without distractors), as well as much more difficult settings with distractors.

-We compare \methodname against several state-of-the-art methods.
-The first is RAD~\citep{laskin2020reinforcement}, a recent method that uses augmented data to train pixel-based policies on DMC benchmarks.
-The second is SLAC~\citep{lee2020stochastic}, a SOTA representation learning method for RL that learns a dynamic model using a reconstruction loss.
-The third is CURL~\citep{laskin2020curl}, an approach that leverages contrastive learning to maximize the mutual information between representations of augmented versions of the same observation but does not distinguish between relevant and irrelevant features.
-Finally, we compare with DBC~\citep{zhang2021learning} which is the most similar work to ours.
+We compare \methodname against several SOTA methods.
+The first is SLAC~\citep{lee2020stochastic}, a SOTA representation learning method for RL that learns a dynamic model using a reconstruction loss.
+The second is DreamerV2~\citep{hafner2020mastering}, a recent method that learns a discrete state representations using RSSM model, but they need a reconstruction loss to learn latent representations and use model-based RL method to train policies.
+It is a leading representation learning method in RL settings for visual continuous control.
+The third is RAD~\citep{laskin2020reinforcement}, a recent method that uses augmented data to train pixel-based policies on DMC benchmarks.
+The fourth is CURL~\citep{laskin2020curl}, an approach that leverages contrastive learning to maximize the mutual information between representations of augmented versions of the same observation but does not distinguish between relevant and irrelevant features.
+The fifth is DBC~\citep{zhang2021learning} which shares a similar goal with \methodname.
 DBC learns an invariant representation based on bisimulation metrics without requiring reconstruction.
-We apply \textit{random crop}+\textit{grayscale} to obtain the augmented data for RAD which achieves the best performance in~\citep{laskin2020reinforcement}.
-For CURL and \methodname, we apply \textit{random crop} to obtain augmented data and multi-view observations across different settings.
+Finally, we compare with PI-SAC~\citep{lee2020predictive} which leverages the Predictive Information to compress away task-irrelevant information with CEB.
+We apply \textit{random crop} to obtain the augmented data for RAD and CURL which achieve the best performance.
+For \methodname, we apply \textit{random crop} to obtain augmented data and multi-view observations.

-\textbf{Clean Setting.} For clean setting, the pixel observations have simple backgrounds as shown in~\Figref{fig:pixel_observations} (left column). \Figref{fig:clean-setting} shows that RAD, SLAC and CURL generally perform the best, whereas \methodname consistently outperforms DBC and matches SOTA.
-However, since the testing and training environments are identical in this setting, the RL agents may overfit to the training environments.